lzlniu/Algae_pipeline/README.md

 ### 2.5 mtDNAppt.py

 a python script which need python-pptx to operate.
 It is used to collect the information from the data outputs of assembly+ (including n50.sh stats, CIRCOS graph, closest species and it mtDNA length, suspective mtDNA scaffolds number and sum of length).

-## 3 gbaa.sh

-gbaa.sh is the bash shell script to extract the amino acids sequence from the .gb file.